revaturelabs/interviewquestions/Java/OOP/Interfaces.md

   <summary><b>Show Answer</b> </summary>

 > Consider that there is an interface implemented by 4 classes and a new method should be added to the interface, but all the previous classes should implement the new method, which creates trouble for the developer.
-So, the new method can be added as a default method. a default method in the interface can be overridden by a class based on the requirement.
+So, the new method can be added as a default method.
+A default method in the interface can be overridden by a class based on the requirement.

    </details>